Decision 2024: Saturday is start of early voting and registration deadline

 How can you register to vote?

-In New York State, you can register to vote online by completing forms that are sent to your county’s board of elections.
+In New York State, you can register to vote online by completing forms sent to your county’s board of elections.
 You’ll need your state driver’s license or non-driver ID, a social security number, and a ZIP code that’s on-record with the state’s Department of Motor Vehicles.

 To register, you must be a U.S. citizen, 18 years old, not be in prison for a felony conviction, and not claim the right to vote elsewhere.
 You must also be a resident of New York State and your county, city, or village for at least 30 days before the election.